UMD-Wave-Chaos/RCM_Measurements/README.md

 force the instrumentation toolbox to close the open devices.
 You can find the devices through the "instrfind" command:

 ```
-out = instrfind
+out = instrfind()
 ```

 This will return an array and will indicate whether or not each device is open or closed.
-All devices that show **open** need to be closed through the fclose command:
+All devices that show up as **open** need to be closed through the fclose command:

 ```